 Blockchain technology offers a new platform to exchange assets without the presence of a third party, and without the risk of double-spending.
 For example, when a high-value item is first created, a digital token is issued for the same by a central authority to authenticate the product.

 The digital token acts as a “certificate of authenticity” and has the advantage of the security and is far harder to steal than a piece of paper.
 Upon the issuance of a digital token, the final recipient of the product would be able to identify its authenticity back from the point of its creation.

-Real-life Use Case: The Blockchain provides the benefit of distributed and verifiable trust that was missing with other traditional databases.
+Real-life Use Case: The Blockchain app development company provides the benefit of distributed and verifiable trust that was missing with other traditional databases.
 As a non-banking example, Everledger has been using Blockchain to trace and track the diamonds and act as a permanent ledger for diamond certification.
 Everledger has adopted cryptocurrency as a mark of authenticity providing transparency to all the parties involved.

 From Blythe Masters’ Digital Asset Holdings with the Hyperledger to Overstock many organizations are gearing up for Blockchain tech to takeover their settlement structures.

 There are different use-cases for Blockchain technology in the financial sector.
 Each of these applications when implemented properly should result in an immutable, and more transparent system for the financial sector.
-Most of the applications are quite evident, showing the financial sector’s appetite to make Blockchain one of the biggest revolutions to happen in the banking sector.
+Most of the applications are quite evident, showing the financial sector’s appetite to make Blockchain application development one of the biggest revolutions to happen in the banking sector.